-To pursue a Diploma in Music, the aspirant should have completed 10+2 or an equivalent qualifying exam from a recognized board.
-Admission can be on merit basis, by conducting auditions or through entrance exams such as KMMC Entrance Exam and BHU BPA.
-Fee ranges are varied for a Diploma in Music as Government institutions such as BHU offer this course for INR 20,000- 30,000 per annum.
+To pursue a Diploma in Music, the aspirant should have completed 10+2 or an equivalent qualifying exam from a recognised board.
+Admission can be on a merit basis, by conducting auditions or through entrance exams such as the KMMC Entrance Exam and the BHU BPA.
+Feeranges are varied for a Diploma in Music, as Government institutions such as BHU offer this course for INR 20,000- 30,000 per annum.
 However, in many acclaimed private academies such as Shankar Mahadevan Academy, fees can range from INR 50,000 to 1,50,000 depending on the mode of education.
-Average starting salary for freshers of Diploma in Music range between 2 - 6 LPA.
+The average starting salary for freshers of a Diploma in Music ranges between 2 - 6 LPA.

 Feature | Details |